The domino shuffling algorithm and Anisotropic KPZ stochastic growth: Identification of the speed of growth

 where we used that $\nabla\psi_{\mathtt w}(x_{\mathtt w}(\rho))=\rho$ and the error term $o_\epsilon(1)$ vanishes as $\epsilon\to0$, since the limit shape is $C^1$ around $x_{\mathtt w}(\rho)$.
 We also used the fact that $|h_{\tilde \eta_0}|/N, |h_{\tilde \eta_k}|/N$ are uniformly bounded for $k\le \epsilon N$, to deduce from \eqref{fatica} a statement about their average.

 Our goal now is to prove a statement analogous to \eqref{eq:perA} for the dynamics $\{\eta_k\}_{k\ge0}$ on the infinite graph.
 By Proposition \ref{prop:loc}, the evolution of $h_{\eta_j}(\bar f_N),j\le k$ is not influenced by the height function of $\eta_0$ outside $\Lambda_{N,\epsilon}$.
-Recall that $\eta_0$ is sampled from $\pi_{\rho,\mathtt w}$.
+Recall that $\eta_0$ is sampled from the infinite-volume measure $\pi_{\rho,\mathtt w}$.
 Under this probability measure, the height function is essentially linear, with slope $\rho$ and sub-linear fluctuations.
 More precisely,

 where once more we have identified a face with its center and the factor $1/(2n)$ is there because $\rho$ is the average height change per fundamental domain.
-The estimate \eqref{eq:piatto} follows from Chebyshev's inequality plus the fact that centered moments of height differences grow logarithmically with the distance (see \cite{KOS03} for the variance; higher moments are treated analogously).
+To get \eqref{eq:piatto}, observe first that uniformly in $f\in\Lambda_{\epsilon,N}$ (the error term is there because $f$ is not necessarily an exact translation of $\bar f_N$ in a different fundamental domain).
+Also, recall that the fourth centered moment of $h_{\eta_0}(\bar f_N)-h_{\eta_0}(f)$ under $ \pi_{\rho,\mathtt w}$ grows at most like $(\log|\bar f_N-f|)^{2}$ for $|\bar f_N-f|$ large (see \cite[Section 4]{KOS03} for a $O(\log|\bar f_N-f|)$ bound on the variance; higher moments are treated analogously).
+Then, a union bound over $f\in \Lambda_{N,\epsilon}$ and an application of Chebyshev's inequality leads to \eqref{eq:piatto}.

 Note that we have not yet specified the height offset $h_{\eta_0}(\bar f_N)$ at time zero.
 We will fix it in such a way that, with high probability (w.h.p.) as $N\to\infty$,

 For this, note that \eqref{eq:piatto} implies that w.h.p.